St. James's Place posts record Q3 funds under management

-LONDON, Oct 22 (Reuters) - British wealth manager St. James's Place SJP.Lsaid funds under management rose 3.2% to hit a record high in the third quarter, driven by net inflows of client cash into its pension products.
+LONDON, Oct 22 (Reuters) - British wealth manager St. James's Place SJP.L on Tuesday posted a 3.2% increase in funds under management to a record high in the third quarter, driven by net inflows of client cash into its pension products.

-Total funds at the end of September were 112.8 billion pounds ($146.35 billion), up from 109.3 billion pounds at the end of June.
+Total funds at the end of September were 112.8 billion pounds, up from 109.3 billion pounds at the end of June, it said in a statement.
 Net inflows were 2.1 billion pounds, of which 1.5 billion pounds was into pensions.

-"In what remains an uncertain external environment, these figures once again highlight the resilience of our business model," Chief Executive Andrew Croft said in a statement on Tuesday.

-Despite being buffeted by political uncertainty in its core British market, as the country looks to negotiate its exit from the European Union, Croft said the company continued to benefit from underlying demand for its face-to-face financial advice.

 (Reporting by Simon Jessop, editing by Sinead Cruise)